The Conversation: New Zealand hits a 95 per cent chance of eliminating coronavirus – but we predict new cases will emerge

 There is now a 95 per cent chance Covid-19 has been eliminated in New Zealand, according to our modelling, based on official Ministry of Health data.

-As of June 4, New Zealand has had 20 consecutive days of zero new cases, with only one active case remaining.
-The last new reported case of Covid-19 was on May 15 (going by the date the case was first suspected rather than later confirmed).
+As of June 4, New Zealand has had 13 consecutive days of zero new cases, with only one active case remaining.

-This still leaves a small chance of undetected cases, and we know that Covid-19 is passed on at superspreading events.
+There is still a small chance of undetected cases, and we know that Covid-19 is passed on at superspreading events.

 READ MORE: